 Kelsie Sicinski focuses her practice on consumer products matters, including regulatory compliance and enforcement concerning the US Consumer Product Safety Commission (CPSC), and Federal Trade Commission (FTC) and state regulation of the marketing and sale of consumer products.
 She regularly counsels food and consumer products companies on issues related to advertising and marketing claims, and provides guidance regarding Food and Drug Administration (FDA), FTC, National Advertising Division (NAD), and litigation considerations and risks.
 Ms. Sicinski also helps retailers, manufacturers, and importers assess their compliance with CPSC regulations, determine when it is appropriate to notify CPSC of potential safety issues, avoid unnecessary recalls, and develop effective correction action plans.
-Ms. Sicinski additionally has experience assisting clients in a variety of litigation matters in federal and state courts, and is committed to maintaining an active pro bono practice.
+Additionally, she assists US importers of wood and wood products with compliance and enforcement issues under the Lacey Act.
+Ms. Sicinski also has experience assisting clients in a variety of litigation matters in federal and state courts, and is committed to maintaining an active pro bono practice.

 Ms. Sicinski received her law degree, summa cum laude, from William & Mary Law School, and was elected to the Order of the Coif upon graduation.
 While at William & Mary, she served as a member of the William & Mary Law Review, Chief Justice of the Law School Honor Council, and a Legal Practice Program Fellow.
 Ms. Sicinski also externed for the Honorable John A. Gibney, Jr. of the US District Court for the Eastern District of Virginia, participated in the William & Mary Immigration Law Clinic, and interned at the Norfolk Public Defender's Office.

 - JD, William & Mary Law School, 2020, summa cum laude, Order of the Coif